-The investment portfolio at 31 December 2019 comprised of investments in other funds.
-The valuation of these assets held in the investment portfolio is the key driver of the Company's net asset value and performance for the year.
-While the nature of the Company's investments do not require a significant level of judgement because the underlying values of these funds are observable, due to their significance in the context of the financial statements as a whole, financial assets was identified as a risk of material misstatement which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.
+The investments at fair value as at 31 December 2020 comprised of investments into other funds.
+The valuation of these assets is the key driver of the Company's net asset value and performance for the year.
+While the nature of the Company's investment does not require a significant level of judgement because the underlying value of the fund is observable, due to its significance in the context of the financial statements as a whole, financial assets was identified as a risk of material misstatement which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.

 How the matter was addressed in our audit